Hong Kong Diploma of Secondary Education: 2020 HKDSE History exam controversy

 In May, over 5,000 students took the HKDSE History exam.
 The exam is divided into two papers, with the first paper consisting of four compulsory Data-Based Question and the second paper requiring the candidate to choose to attempt two out of the seven essay questions.
 Among the four questions in Paper 1, Question 2 is set on the topic of Sino-Japanese relations during the first half of the 20th century.
 In part (c) of the question, which is also the third and the last sub-question, requires candidates to answer "Whether Japan did more good than harm to China between 1900 and 1945." based on the source provided and their own historical knowledge.
 A day after the exam, the EDB, the Hong Kong government officials, and major pro-establishment figures and legislators slammed the question for being "biased", "insensitive to the war crime victims who suffered from atrocities committed by the Japanese Army during Sino-Japanese War", and "hurting the pride and dignity of the 1.4 billion Chinese people".
-Hence, the government orders the invalidation of the question.
+Hence, the government ordered the invalidation of the question.

 With the government intervention in the exam system, many candidates expressed their anger towards the government that the removal of the controversial question would unfairly affect their performance, and may also affect their admission into the local universities.
 A week later, the question was confirmed to be invalidated.
 Subsequently, a student group filed a judicial review to challenge the HKEAA decision to invalidate the question.

-Many pro-democracy figures believed the government intervention on the examination system is reflecting the Central government growing influence in Hong Kong's local affairs.
-Many teachers from the Pro-Democracy HKPTU expressed their concern about the eroding academic freedom.
-On the other hand, pro-establishment figures believed that the local education system is "toxic" and "brainwashing" to promote local young people to become more rebellious against the Central and SAR government.
+Many pro-democracy figures believed the government intervention on the examination system reflected the Central government's growing influence in Hong Kong's local affairs.
+Many teachers from the pro-democracy HKPTU expressed their concern about the eroding academic freedom.
+On the other hand, pro-establishment figures believed that the local education system was "toxic" and "brainwashing" to promote local young people to become more rebellious against the Central and SAR government.
 In view of this problem, the pro-establishment figures called for the education system to be reformed and remove any elements of colonialism in the education system that have existed over the past 23 years.